lion-agi/lion-core/README.md

 ## 📦 Installation

 Lion-Core is not yet available on PyPI.
-You can install the development version directly from the repository:
+You can install the nightly version directly from the repository:

 ```bash
 pip install git+https://github.com/lion-agi/lion-core.git